hyperglyph/hyperglyph/glyph.rst

 introduction
 ============

-glyph is a format for machine readable webpages. the server can translate objects into resources with forms, and the client can translate this back into objects with methods.

 glyph is a bencoding derivative encoding. it is not endian dependent and handles a variety of literals (strings, bytes, numbers, floats, dates, booleans), collections (list, set, dictionary), as well as a generic